Updated: August 2016

 Treatment of ANCA Associated Vasculitis

 Most commonly, these vessels are part of the carotid artery or its branches.
-But this is a systemic disorder, and any large artery may be affected.
+But GCA is a systemic disorder, and any large artery may be affected.
 Giant-cell arteritis is histologically characterized by features of a panarteritis.
 This panarteritis is accompanied by inflammatory, mononuclear infiltrates inside the vessel wall, which usually focus on the internal, elastic lamina.
 Multinucleated giant cells are typical.
 This pathophysiology suggests a cell-mediated immune response, probably specific for antigens in the elastic lamina.
 The pathophysiology is supported by distinct cytokine patterns; detection of increases in tumor necrosis factor, IL-6, IL-1β, IL-2 and IFN-γ; and identification of T lymphocytes expressing specific antigen receptors with restricted clonal expansion.
 Temporal arteritis or cranial arteritis occurs almost exclusively in individuals more than 50 years of age and is more common in Caucasian women of northern-European heritage.
 Familial aggregation and an association with select human leukocyte antigen (HLA) alleles, particularly HLA-DR4, support a genetic predisposition for the disease.
-Polymyalgia rheumatica, a syndrome accompanied by symmetrical musculoskeletal aching, often occurs with giant-cell vasculitis, but this condition may occur alone and is twice as common as giant- cell vasculitis.
+Polymyalgia rheumatica, a syndrome accompanied by symmetrical musculoskeletal aching, often occurs with giant-cell vasculitis, but this condition may occur alone and is twice as common as giant cell vasculitis.

 Diagnosis is usually confirmed by microscopic examination of a temporal artery segment (Figure 4).
 A biopsy of 3-5 cm of vascular tissue will optimize diagnostic potential.
-Bilateral biopsies slightly increase diagnostic yield.
-Treatment may be initiated for as long as a week to 14 days before biopsy without significantly modifying pathologic findings.
+Bilateral biopsies increase diagnostic yield.
+Treatment may be initiated for as long as a week to 14 days before biopsy without significantly modifying diagnostic pathologic findings.
 This may be important to a clinician who might begin treatment before obtaining a biopsy to minimize the chance of irreversible blindness if the biopsy is postponed.

 Many alternatives for vasculitis treatment are available but inadequate experience prevents definitive recommendations.
 Since vasculitic syndromes are relatively rare, our potential of gathering sufficient numbers of patients for double-blind trials is low.
 Therefore, each clinician must weigh risks against benefits in various treatment options without the advantage of definitive trial data.
 Treatment choices remain a challenge in managing subjects diagnosed with vasculitis.